 The network topology is straightforward.
 The network security solutions Soutron has in place enable us to provide a secure platform using technologies such as HTTPS within our application, Single Sign-On (SSO), IP Whitelisting, multi-factor authentication for remote access, a robust network firewall, and other internal application configurations.
 Augmented by a robust device management security, these policies protect your confidential information.

-Cybersecurity awareness and knowing how your applications and data are securely protected is more important than ever, and your organization can rest assured that Soutron follows current cybersecurity frameworks and standards to ensure your collections are stored securely, access and use are securely controlled, and personally identifiable information contained in your system is securely stored and compliant with GDPR regulations.
+Cybersecurity awareness and knowing how your applications and data are securely protected is more important than ever, and your organisation can rest assured that Soutron follows current cybersecurity frameworks and standards to ensure your collections are stored securely, access and use are securely controlled, and personally identifiable information contained in your system is securely stored and compliant with GDPR regulations.

 Learn more about: